Eddie Gilbert (wrestler): Continental Wrestling Association (1984–1986)

-Universal Wrestling Federation (1985–1987)
+Mid-South Wrestling (1985–1987)

-In 1985, Gilbert went to work for Bill Watts at the Universal Wrestling Federation (then known as Mid-South Wrestling), and adopted the nickname "Hot Stuff".
-He started a heel stable of wrestlers called "Hot Stuff International, Inc.", consisting of Sting (Blade Runner Sting), Ultimate Warrior (Blade Runner Rock) and Rick Steiner.
+In 1985, Gilbert went to work for Bill Watts' Mid-South Wrestling promotion.
+Adopting the nickname "Hot Stuff", he started a heel stable of wrestlers called "Hot Stuff International, Inc.", consisting of Blade Runner Sting, Blade Runner Rock, and Rick Steiner.
 He stole Missy Hyatt from John Tatum in 1986, with his stable being renamed "H & H International, Inc." Iceman Parsons and Dick Murdoch would also join his stable later on at different times as well.
 Sting would eventually leave the stable upon turning face and feud with them.
 Eddie also worked as a booker, who came up with the famous Battle of New Orleans angle in late-1987 involving Chris Adams, Terry Taylor, Sting, and himself.
 Following a match in which Taylor defeated Shane Douglas due to interference by both Gilbert and Rick Steiner, Adams told referee Randy Anderson of the interference.
 As Adams pleaded his case with Anderson, Gilbert and Taylor attacked him, and Sting eventually evened the sides.
 The angle eventually spilled outside the ring into the stands, and near the concession area, featuring a huge brawl involving beer kegs, chairs, trash cans, tables, popcorn machines and other objects.
 Gilbert was awarded Best Booker of 1988 by the Wrestling Observer Newsletter.
 He would stay with the UWF until its purchase by Jim Crockett Promotions in April 1987.